wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 (Sweet captcha is a service - we send each site a special design and language)

-= is Sweet captcha FREE? =
+= Is Sweet captcha FREE? =
-Yes!
+Yes!!!

 = Does Sweet Captcha run on mobile devices ? =

 Of course, Sweet Captcha runs on iphones, ipads and Android devices.
-(Just go to http://www.sweetcaptcha.com and check for yourself)
+(Just browse to http://www.sweetcaptcha.com and check for yourself)

 = Why is Sweet Captcha so great on mobile devices ? =

-Sweet CAPTCHA helps you raise your conversion rate by 33% !!
+Sweet CAPTCHA helps you raise your conversion rate by 33% !!!
 How? just try it and see how simple and fun it is.

 = Does Sweet Captcha work on other CMS platforms ? =